Skip to main content

 • hemorrhage

-• Serum tumor marker test: This blood test measures the amounts of certain substances released into the blood by organs, tissues, or tumor cells in the body.
+Serum tumor marker tests measure the amounts of certain substances released into the blood by organs, tissues, or tumor cells in the body.
 Certain substances are linked to specific types of cancer when found in increased levels in the blood.
 These are called tumor markers.
 The blood of children who have liver cancer may have increased amounts of a hormone called beta-human chorionic gonadotropin (beta-hCG) or a protein called alpha-fetoprotein (AFP).
 Other cancers, benign liver tumors, and certain noncancer conditions, including cirrhosis and hepatitis, can also increase AFP levels.

-• Liver function tests: These blood tests measure the amounts of certain substances released into the blood by the liver.
+Liver function tests measure the amounts of certain substances released into the blood by the liver.
 A higher-than-normal amount of a substance can be a sign of liver damage or cancer.

-• Blood chemistry studies: These blood tests measure the amounts of certain substances, such as bilirubin or lactate dehydrogenase (LDH), released into the blood by organs and tissues in the body.
-An unusual (higher or lower than normal) amount of a substance can be a sign of disease.
+Blood chemistry studies measure the amounts of certain substances, such as bilirubin or lactate dehydrogenase (LDH), released into the blood by organs and tissues in the body.
+An unusual amount of a substance can be a sign of disease.

-• Magnetic resonance imaging (MRI) with gadolinium: This procedure uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the liver.
+MRI uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the liver.
 A substance called gadolinium is injected into a vein.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
+This procedure is also called nuclear MRI.

 EnlargeMagnetic resonance imaging (MRI) scan; drawing shows a child lying on a table that slides into the MRI machine, which takes a series of detailed pictures of areas inside the body.